sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7000 - deprecated-features/1500 - deprecated-query.md

 # Deprecated

 The Query method is deprecated.
 The Query Group method replaces this method.
+Any existing Query method in your configs is automatically handled as if it were a Query Group method.
 See [Query Group](doc:query-group) for more information.

 ## Description